imversed/imversed/docs/For User/Imversed Governance/Best Practices.md

 This is a stage where proposals may begin to get broader attention.
 Most popular explorers currently display proposals that are in the deposit period, but due to proposal spamming, this may change.

 A large cross-section of the blockchain/cryptocurrency community exists on Twitter.
-Having your proposal in the deposit period is a good time to engage the Evmos community to prepare validators to vote and EVMOS-holders that are staking.
+Having your proposal in the deposit period is a good time to engage the Imversed community to prepare validators to vote and IMV-holders that are staking.

 ### The Voting Period
 At this point you'll want to track which validator has voted and which has not.
 You'll want to re-engage directly with top stake-holders, ie. the highest-ranking validator operators, to ensure that: